-It only takes a few clicks to get started with a system that is as easy and intuitive to use as monday.com.
+It only takes a few clicks to get started with the easy and intuitive system.
 Once you visualize your workload with monday.com’s stellar features, we promise you won’t go back.

-- Visually track your project progress and manage your team by having a bird’s eye view of the status of various tasks.
+- Visually track your progress and manage your team with a bird’s eye view

-- Automate notifications to the next person responsible when a stage of a project is completed.
+- Automatically notify the next person responsible when a stage of a project is completed.

 - Make your workflow seamless with dozens of integrations with commonly-used apps and tools.